 If you choose to have a Direct Payment you will get help to do this.
-You can get initial and ongoing information and advice from an organisation called POhWER. (details below.)
+You can get initial and ongoing information and advice from your Social Work Practitioner.

 Some people choose to use their direct payment to employ a Person Assistant (PA).
-POhWER are also commissioned by Shropshire Council to provide advice and information on the benefits and potential challenges of employing your own PA, and about your responsibilities as an employer.
+Your Social Work Practitioner is able to provide advice and information on the benefits and potential challenges of employing your own PA, and about your responsibilities as an employer.
 If you decide you don’t want to employ someone directly, you may instead use your payment to purchase support from an established care provider and you can have help to do this too.

 Method 2 - Individual Service Fund (ISF)

 You can choose for some or all of your Personal Budget to be paid directly from the council to your chosen service provider.
 You will stay in control and will agree with that organisation how they will use it in line with your agreed support plan and identified outcomes.